photobooth-app/photobooth-docs/docs/extras/buzzer.md

 Go to admin dashboard -> configure -> tab: hardwareinputoutput.

 - Enable keyboard input
-- choose the character (default = c) to take a picture.
+- choose the character (default = i) to take a picture.